Cairns Airport: Terminals

 The airport has two passenger terminals on the eastern side of the airport on reclaimed mangrove swamp.
 They are approximately 6 km north of the Cairns Central Shopping Centre and situated on Airport Avenue off Sheridan Street (Captain Cook Highway).
 The terminals are in separate buildings 200 m from one another.
 The Domestic Terminal is number 2, and has five jet bridges and 17 gates.
 The International Terminal is number 1, and has six jet bridges and ten gates in total.

 A large and dedicated air-freight terminal termed the: 'Cairns Regional Trade Distribution Centre' was announced by the Queensland State Government Ministers in 2022.
-This facility will feature a 2400 square meter freight logistics hub and aim to improve the AU$40.4 million in food and agricultural exports through the airport.
+This facility will feature a 2400 square meter freight logistics hub and aim to improve the $40.4 million in food and agricultural exports through the airport.
 This is situated partially atop the former general aviation runway 12/30.